Frequently Asked Questions

 Why choose vasectomy?

 Vasectomy provides a permanent and safe means of contraception.
-It is less expensive and has fewer and less serious risks than female sterilization.
+It is less expensive, has fewer complications, and is much less invasive than female sterilisation (tubal ligation).

 How soon can it be done?

-An initial consultation can usually be arranged within days and the operation performed within one to two weeks.
+An initial consultation can usually be arranged within days and the operation performed within a few weeks.

 Where circumstances dictate, it is possible to perform the vasectomy on the same day; however, it is advisable to take a little time to consider your decision after the initial consultation.